The Wife of Bath's Tale: Feminist critique

 The simple fact that she is a widow who has remarried more than once radically defies medieval conventions.
 Further evidence of this can be found through her observation: "For hadde God commanded maydenhede, / Thanne hadde he dampned weddyng with the dede."
-She refutes Jerome's proposition concerning virginity and marriage by noting that God would have condemned marriage and procreation if He had commanded virginity.
+She refutes Jerome's proposition, concerning virginity and marriage, by noting that God would have condemned marriage and procreation if He had commanded virginity.
 Her decision to include God as a defence for her lustful appetites is significant, as it shows how well-read she is.
 By the same token, her interpretations of Scripture, such as Paul on marriage, are tailored to suit her own purposes.

 While Chaucer's Wife of Bath is clearly familiar with the many ancient and medieval views on proper female behavior, she also boldly questions their validity.
-Her repeated acts of remarriage, for instance, are an example of how she mocks "clerical teaching concerning the remarriage of widows".
-Furthermore, she adds, "a rich widow was considered to be a match equal to, or more desirable than, a match with a virgin of property", illustrating this point by elaborating at length concerning her ability to remarry four times, and attract a much younger man.
+Her repeated acts of remarriage, for instance, are an example of how she mocks "clerical teaching concerning the remarriage of widows."
+Furthermore, she adds, "a rich widow was considered to be a match equal to, or more desirable than, a match with a virgin of property," illustrating this point by elaborating at length concerning her ability to remarry four times and to attract a much younger man.

 While she gleefully confesses to the many ways in which she falls short of conventional ideals for women, she also points out that it is men who constructed those ideals in the first place.

 Who painted the lion, tell me who?